netmanthan/ShoperHO/attributions.md

-## ShoperPrimeHO includes these public works
+## Shoper includes these public works

 For ShoperPrime Framework, please see attributions.md at https://github.com/netmanthan/shoperframeworks/